 Kristen Walker-Arnott is the Designated Safeguarding Lead (DSL) at MOSPS.
 Kristen has taught in Primary Schools for over 17 years - in West London, Surrey and Hampshire.
 She has had DSL training and refresher training over the past three years from Hampshire County Council.
-Ben Willis as Interim Headteacher is the deputy DSL and has also received DSL training from Hampshire.
+Kate Crawford (headteacher) and Ben Willis (Deputy Headteacher) are Deputy DSLs and have also received DSL training from Hampshire.

 What does a Designated Safeguarding Lead do?

 The role of the Designated Safeguarding Lead was specified in the Children Act and ensured the every organisation had a “named person” for safeguarding children and young people.
 Prior to that, the role had frequently been known as the Child Protection Officer.
 The Designated Safeguarding Lead has a responsibility at both a strategic level within the organisation and on a day to day basis.

 Key Aspects of the Designated Lead role includes:

 Governing bodies and proprietors should ensure that the school or college designates an appropriate senior member of staff to take lead responsibility for child protection.
 This person should have the status and authority within the school to carry out the duties of the post including committing resources and, where appropriate, supporting and directing other staff

 Our annual Health and Safety Compliance Report was completed in March 2017.
 Below is the summary finding statement from the report:

 There is evidence of a positive health and safety culture within the school, with particularly strong commitment from the Headteacher, Senior Leadership Team, Caretaker & Board of Governors.
 Record keeping standards within the school are excellent, with all current documentation being complete and readily to hand.